 Many of our orchards are surprisingly vulnerable to the effects of climate change.
-Not only is physical damage caused by, for example, late frosts or strong winds, but the stress caused by unpredictable weather makes our trees much more vulnerable to pests and diseases.
+Not only is physical damage caused by late frosts or strong winds, for example, but the stress caused by unpredictable weather makes our trees much more vulnerable to pests and diseases.
 This all has the effect of reducing yields.

 So what strategies are there for protecting our orchards?

 It’s worth spending time researching your soil and any patterns you or others have noticed in your area.
 For example, have you observed late frosts, frost pockets, water logging or drought stressed plants?
 Look at the state of other trees in your area and see what kind of trees are thriving.
 Are these trees associated with damp or dry soil?

 2. Don’t put all your eggs in one basket